confluentinc/event-streaming-patterns/docs/event-processing/idempotent-reader.md

 In ideal circumstances, [Events](../event/event.md) are only written once into an [Event Stream](../event-stream/event-stream.md).
 Under normal operations, all consumers of the stream will also only read and process each event once.
 However, depending on the behavior and configuration of the [Event Source](../event-source/event-source.md), there may be failures that create duplicate events.
 When this happens, we need a strategy for dealing with the duplicates.

-An [Idempotent](https://en.wikipedia.org/wiki/Idempotence) Reader must take two causes of duplicate Events into consideration:
+An [idempotent](https://en.wikipedia.org/wiki/Idempotence) reader must take two causes of duplicate events into consideration:

 1. *Operational Failures*: Intermittent network and system failures are unavoidable in distributed systems.
 In the case of a machine failure or a brief network outage, an [Event Source](../event-source/event-source.md) may produce the same Event multiple times due to retries.
 Similarly, an [Event Sink](../event-sink/event-sink.md) may consume and process the same Event multiple times due to intermittent offset updating failures.
 The [Event Streaming Platform](../event-stream/event-streaming-platform.md) should automatically guard against these operational failures by providing strong delivery and processing guarantees, such as those found in Apache Kafka® transactions.